mento-protocol/aegis/README.md

 We are using Terraform to deploy a Grafana Dashboard containing visualizations for all configured metrics.

-To update the dashboard, you simply make the desired changes in [grafana-dashboard.tf](./terraform/grafana-dashboard.tf) and then run `cd terraform && terraform apply` to deploy them.
+To update the dashboard, you simply make the desired changes in [./terraform/grafana-dashboard](./terraform/grafana-dashboard) and then run `cd terraform && terraform apply` to deploy them.

+## Discord Alerts

+We are using Terraform to deploy Discord Alerts based on the Aegis metrics.

+To update the alerts, you simply make the desired changes in [./terraform/discord-alerts](./terraform/discord-alerts) and then run `cd terraform && terraform apply` to deploy them.

 ## Test